Asbestos Exposure and Health Hazards

 This is because the general public didn’t know how dangerous the material was — the manufacturers of asbestos-containing products hid the dangers to keep making money.

 If you or a loved one has an asbestos-related disease, our Patient Advocates can help.
-They can provide information on the latest mesothelioma treatments and financial assistance that can help you pay for them.
+They can provide information on the latest mesothelioma treatments and financial assistance to help you pay for them.

 Asbestos Disease Groups

 These are abnormal cell growths that don’t spread to other body parts like cancer does.
 While these diseases — including asbestosis and pleural plaques — can be managed with treatment, they’re rarely curable, and some can even be fatal.